Third Annual Star Party

 Contact: Gregory C. Schwarz, 603 675-2175 x107

-In September 2013 (date to be determined), Saint-Gaudens National Historic Site will host our fourth annual Star Party in partnership with the Springfield Telescope Makers (STM) of the Stellafane Observatory in Springfield, Vermont.
+Saturday, September 7, 2013, (rain date, September 8) Saint-Gaudens National Historic Site will host our fourth annual Star Party in partnership with the Springfield Telescope Makers (STM) of the Stellafane Observatory in Springfield, Vermont.
 The event will be held at Saint-Gaudens NHS in Cornish, New Hampshire.
 The 8:00 p.m. evening talk and viewing of deep-sky objects afterwards, is free of charge.

 From 2:00pm - 4:00pm, solar telescopes will be set up on the grounds of the park offering visitors a chance to see sun spots and other solar features without damaging their eyes.
 At 8:00 p.m., a talk about the history of astronomy in the Upper Connecticut River Valley will be offered outdoors (weather permitting) in the Shaw Memorial hedge room (bring a blanket or towel for sitting on the grass).
 Following the talk, members of the Springfield Telescope Makers will have a variety of telescopes, many of them handmade, set up on the grounds at the park and will be aiming them at a variety of deep-sky objects such as galaxies, nebulae, star clusters and planets for visitors to explore and enjoy.